nicknonnen/nicknonnen.github.io/dar_spatial_analysis/dar_spatialreport.md

 GROUP BY greenspacebuffers.id;
 ```

-Now, I know the area in square kilometers and the number of buildings within the 42 buffer zones, contained in the 'pop_density_green' table, and the area in square kilometers and the number of buildings within the 95 city wards, contained in the 'wards2' table.
+Now, I know the area in 1000 square meters and the number of buildings within the 42 buffer zones, contained in the 'pop_density_green' table, and the area in 1000 square meters and the number of buildings within the 95 city wards, contained in the 'wards2' table.
 It only takes a simple calculation from here to create a new building density column!

 ```
 ALTER TABLE pop_density_green